5. Farting and Getting Away With It

 But maybe you’re not there yet.
 Maybe you just got a new girlfriend or boyfriend and they are not aware that someone as adorable as you farts like a Holstein cow.
 Maybe you’re alone in a public bathroom with your nemesis.
 Maybe you are always on the lookout for new and innovative ways to fart without anyone knowing it was you.

 It just so happens I have two tips for you: (1) If you need to fart, try to get some distance from other people.
 Then discreetly hold your butt cheeks apart (hands on the outside of your clothes) and slowly, gennnntly, let it out.
 Go easy.
 The fart will be silent.
 Potent maybe, but silent.
 Practice with this one until you feel confident.
 (2) If you are around other people, you can do what my sister and I call “crop-dusting.”
-Move away from your original position and/or friends who will know it was you—act like you’re wandering aimlessly to check your phone or look at something, whatever—and then fart as you walk by groups of strangers, returning to your friends free of telltale stank.
+Move away from your original position and/or friends who will know it was you—act like you’re wandering aimlessly to check your phone or look at something, whatever—and then fart as you walk by groups of strangers, finally returning to your friends free of telltale stank.

 6. Curing Hiccups for Real